Keynote - Sandi Boucher

 Why?

-Because they were applying non-Indigenous sales, marketing and engagement tactics to an Indigenous market and IT DOESN’T WORK!
+Because they were applying non-Indigenous sales, marketing, and engagement tactics to an Indigenous market and IT DOESN’T WORK!

-The Key ...
+The PATH ...

 Sandi uses conversational English, metaphors, and even cartoons to promote understanding.
 She offers KEY INFORMATION needed to build sustainable, profitable, respectful bridges and she does it in true Anishinaabe-style, giving her audiences a sneak peak at what it can mean to work hand-in-hand with Indigenous peoples.